sandilecwili/API-Web-Application/README.md

 # blueraintech
-This program is written in python using flask framework for this project you first have to create a nosql database that has all the required information to be retrieved by an API step 1: run the python script step 2: test the api using postman or your web browser
+This program is written in python using flask framework.
+Download the file named updatedProject for it has all the files needed to run this project step 1: run the python script step 2: post your API that consists of 'username' and 'password' using postman step 3: run the web app on http://192.168.8.101:5000/

-#make sure that your database name is info and your collection name is carinfo
-#mock the database that is in the repository named carinfo.json
+#make use of the screenshots on the 'screenshots' for demonstration